 What Is Asthma?

-Asthma is a chronic lung disease that inflames and narrows the airways.
+Asthma is a chronic lung disease that inflames and narrows the airways, making it difficult to breathe.
+It is estimated that 26 million Americans have asthma and it is one of the leading causes of work and school absenteeism.
 It has no known cure, but by identifying triggers and developing a proper management plan, asthmatics can lead a healthy, active life.
 Asthma affects people of all ages, but it most often starts during childhood.

 What Causes Asthma?

 Asthma has a strong genetic component.
 If you have asthma, others in your family may have asthma as well.
 Allergens, irritants (such as cigarette smoke and pollution), respiratory infections, weather changes and exercise can trigger asthma symptoms.
 However, whatever one’s triggers are, the underlying lung problem, inflammation, remains the same.